citizen-stig/citizen-stig.github.io/_posts/2020-05-17-reading-temperature-and-humidity-from-am2302-sensor-in-rust-using-raspberry-pi-gpio.markdown

 As you might see, it is not always to possible to read the data, and often first attemp is ParityBitMisMatch

-# Note on different approach
+## Note on a different approach

-Pulling doesn't look like the most performant way of reading data, and subscribing to events `.events()` suppose to be more efficient, but with this approach I was unable to get enough data in callback.
-So this require further investigation.
+Pulling doesn't look like the most performant way of reading data, and subscribing to events using `.events()` method suppose to be more efficient, but I was unable to get enough transitions in the callback.
+I haven't investigated, why this is happening.

-# Conclusion
+## Conclusion

 Making binary data more readable simplifies experimentation a lot!

+Only tests can make "some rust code" to become "rust code you trust".

 Couple improvement can be done, such as:

-* Skipping 1st bit if there's 41 bits was received, as it is signal bit
+* Skipping 1st bit if there are 41 bits was received, as it is signal bit
-* Allocating space for vector of events upfront
+* Allocating space for a vector of events upfront
-* Making pin number to be command line argument
+* Making pin to be a command-line argument
 * More extensive testing

-The full example is aviailable in GitHub Repository [citizen-stig/gpio-am2302-rs](https://github.com/citizen-stig/gpio-am2302-rs)
+The full example is available in GitHub Repository [citizen-stig/gpio-am2302-rs](https://github.com/citizen-stig/gpio-am2302-rs)